|Program Sponsor:||CSU International Programs|

-Cost: Students pay the same tuition for CSU IP South Korea as the tuition paid for their home CSU campus.
-For more information on costs, including accommodations, travel and other expenses, see the Budget Sheet.
+Students pay the same tuition for South Korea: Yonsei University as the tuition paid for their home CSU campus.
+For more information on costs, including accommodations, travel and other expenses, see the Budget Estimates above.

-The CSU IP South Korea program is affiliated with Yonsei University in Seoul.
-Yonsei, which is the oldest private university in South Korea, has a student population of over 30,000, including more than 1,000 international students from 20 countries.
+The South Korea: Yonsei University program is affiliated with Yonsei University in Seoul.
+Yonsei is the oldest private university in South Korea and has a student population of over 30,000 students including more than 1,000 international students from 20 countries.

-This program, which is suited for students from a variety of majors, gives participants the opportunity to study South Korea in both its Asian and world contexts.
+This program is suited for students from a variety of majors.
 Intensive Korean language study is a key feature of this program as all students take a 6 credit Korean language course in the fall semester.
-Language courses are offered at the beginning, intermediate and advanced levels.
+Language courses are offered at the beginning, intermediate, and advanced levels.
 In addition to language courses, students enroll in Introduction to Korean Studies (during the fall semester) and other elective courses.
 Many courses are offered under the general headings of East Asian studies, international relations and international business.
 Students proficient in the Korean language may, with permission, take regular university courses at Yonsei.

 Please note that space is limited in this program and there are regularly more applicants than placements available.
 Students applying to this program are highly encouraged to have a second choice program in the event that they are not selected for participation.

 Yonsei University is located in South Korea’s capital city of Seoul.
 With a population of 12 million, Seoul is the center of political and economic life in South Korea.
 Yonsei University sits on a large wooded campus in Sinchon, an area of Seoul that is popular with college students due to the many trendy restaurants, shops, and cafes.